ikus060/minarca/doc/configuration.md

 It's also possible to customized how the users are reaching your company by defining a custom web page.
-By defining this option, users needing your help from the Minarca client application will be redirect to this page instead of the default Minarca web site.
+By defining this option, users needing your help from the Minarca client application will be redirected to this page instead of the default Minarca website.

 | Parameter | Description | Example |
 | --- | --- | --- |